sagarhande/python-docker-assignment/README.md

 # python-docker-assignment
-A repository contains python script to take quiz  and docker image of same
+A repository contains python script to take quiz  and docker image for same